jasongrimes/silex-simpleuser/README.md

             ),
         ),
     ));
+    // Note: As of this writing, RememberMeServiceProvider must be registered *after* SecurityServiceProvider or SecurityServiceProvider
+    // throws 'InvalidArgumentException' with message 'Identifier "security.remember_me.service.secured_area" is not defined.'
+    $app->register(new Provider\RememberMeServiceProvider());

     // These services are only required if you use the optional SimpleUser controller provider for form-based authentication.
     $app->register(new Provider\SessionServiceProvider());